-These are the BEST perfectly Fudgy One Bowl Brownies – an easy recipe that’s done in minutes.
-These brownies are SO good – you can’t stop eating them.
-And, minus the chocolate chips, they’re dairy free.
+These are the BEST Fudgy Brownies – an easy recipe that’s done in minutes.
+They’re ONE BOWL Brownies and they are SO good – you can’t stop eating them.

 Why?
 Because if I hadn’t I wouldn’t have found THIS one.
 And OMG, you guys: BEST BROWNIE EVER.
 I’m not joking.
 This brownie recipe is my new gold standard brownie…especially when you eat them warm…straight from the pan…not that I’d know or anything.